 At the end of the day, we’ll drive you back to your hotel in Salta.
 If you feel like having a particularly nice evening, walk Balcarce Street and choose the bar or peña that suits you the most!

-We’ll pick you up from your hotel in Salta and leave behind the Lerma Valley to visit Laures and Escoipe, the first two gorges of this 12-hour excursion.
+We’ll pick you up from your hotel in Salta with a 4WD vehicle and leave behind the Lerma Valley to visit Laures and Escoipe, the first two gorges of this 12-hour excursion.
 The landscapes will still remain green, but colors will definitely begin to change when we approach the Cuesta del Obispo, the windiest and most spectacular road in this area.
 We’ll climb up to 11,000 feet high—get prepared to see the world from above!

 This is the connective road to get to the high valleys, where the Calchaqui Valley wine region sits.
 We’ll see enormous cactus while passing through Los Cardones National Park on our way to Cachi, a famous village where Spanish and native tradition combines to form the most beautiful architecture.